Is having a suppressed TSH dangerous to your body?

 In this post, we will discuss the pros and cons of having a suppressed TSH including what potential negative side effects it can cause, how to avoid them, and how you should dose your thyroid hormone.

 What Does it Mean to Have a Suppressed TSH and is it Dangerous?

 A suppressed TSH is a way to refer to a condition in the body in which the TSH is lower than it should be under “normal” conditions.

-TSH suppression occurs as a result of taking too much thyroid medication, but also secondary to certain medications conditions which cause hyperthyroidism (such as Graves' disease).
+TSH suppression occurs as a result of taking too much thyroid medication but is also secondary to certain medical conditions which cause hyperthyroidism (such as Graves’ disease).